 Does Your Home Have Mold?

 Mold can begin to grow within 24 to 48 hours of exposure to ideal conditions, such as warm temperatures and abundant moisture.
-Because mold can take root and grow quickly after a leak or flood, professional mold removal near Baltimore is vital to protect your property and your health from mold growth.
+Because mold can take root and grow quickly after a leak or flood, professional mold removal is vital to protect your property and your health from mold growth.
 Budget Waterproofing, Inc. is here to respond with fast mold remediation and basement or crawl space waterproofing to eliminate water and mold damage and prevent it from recurring in the future.

 Signs You Need Mold Removal